Office 365: A guide to the updates

 Following are key updates to Office 365 for Windows since Office 2016 was released in September 2015 — all the 2017 updates and the most important ones from 2016 and late 2015, with the latest releases shown first.
 We’ll add info about new updates as they’re rolled out.

-Note: This story covers updates released to regular Office 365 subscribers.
+Note: This story covers updates released to regular Office 365 for Windows subscribers.
 If you’re a member of Microsoft’s Office Insider preview program or want to get a sneak peek at upcoming features, see the company’s “What’s new for Office Insiders” page.

 Version 1707 (Build 8326.2062)